sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 }
 ```

-`annotationdeleted` event will be fired when an annotation is deleted from an
-existing thread on the server.
+`annotationdeleted` event will be triggered when an annotation is deleted from an existing thread on the server.
 The entire annotation thread is not deleted.
-The
-event data will contain:
+The event data will contain:

 ```js
 {